 Mentors and mentees are encouraged to meet in the ECS lounge during the General Assembly.
 For more information, please contact email@example.com.

-Disclaimer: The EGU will work to match mentors and mentees with similar research interests and mentoring goals.
+Disclaimer: The EGU will work to match mentors and mentees with similar research interests.
 However, please note that it may not always be possible to match you with a mentor/mentee.
 Furthermore, if you are matched, we cannot guarantee your mentor/mentee is someone working in, or studying, your specific scientific area.
 While the EGU is responsible for the matching process, it is up to each matched mentor-mentee pair to define their own meetings and programme for the conference, based on the suggestions above.

 Mentoring programme events during the General Assembly